tedstreete/opi-api/doc/api-extensions.md

 number of VFs supported, so this limit may qualify as a generic limitation and doesn't belong in vendor specific extensions.
 On the other hand, say a vendor has a limitation (i.e. is only capable) of doing encryption only once at line rate, then on an encapsulated IP packet, this could be either done on the inner IP packet (before tunneling) or outer IP packet (after tunneling), but not do both at the line rate.
-So in order to avoid expose this limitation, it can ask user whether to encrypt inner IP header or outer IP header when implementing IP layer encryption.
+So in order to expose this limitation, it can ask user whether to encrypt inner IP header or outer IP header when implementing IP layer encryption.
 Of course user can choose to do encryption at both layers, but then it wouldn't be giving them the line rate performance.
 Exposing an extension to the user to overcome this limitation may be vendor specific.